- Title

 - Curatorial Notes

-Small bone figurines of this type have been found in large numbers in archaeological excavations in Egypt and were likely mass-produced for Late Byzantine markets, a practice that continued after the Muslim conquests.
-While some scholars believe they are fertility symbols, their discovery in children’s burials suggests that they were used as toys.
-This female statuette has holes at the shoulders where moveable arms were once attached, enlivening the tiny figure.
+Small bone figurines of this type have been found in large numbers in archaeological excavations in Egypt and were likely mass-produced for Late Antique markets, a practice that continued with the advent of Islam.
+While some scholars believe they are fertility symbols, their discovery in children’s burials suggests that they were made as inexpensive toys.
+This female statuette has holes at the shoulders for threading a piece of string with which to attach separate moveable arms, thus enlivening the tiny figure.